Dispongeables Compost Study

 Compost study conducted by EarthBrew Compost

-Experimental composting with Dispongeable Sponges shows that the sponges should prove compostable in proper home/backyard composting sites if first cut into quarters.
-This is a conclusion from the following experimental composting:
+Experimental composting with Dispongeable Sponges shows that the sponges are compostable in proper home/backyard composting sites.
+The following text was taken directly from the study...

 Dispongeable Sponges were delivered to EarthBrew Compost in May, 2020.
 The sponges were then utilized in kitchens and appreciated as more effective than other 'green' alternative sponges.
 Sponges were then prepared (photo 1) for adding to compost pile in a way that they might be trackable while the pile was turned and transforming.